ditchergraham/mysql-webapi/README.md

 # Web-API-MySQL
 Web API than can be used by an application to connect with MySQL

-#Prerequisite to locally run this API
+# Requirments to locally run this API
 * MySQL
 * XAMPP
 * Git client (Git bash, Fork, etc)